 - OSHA Form 301: Injury and illness incident report

 Forms 300 and 301 are completed on a continuous basis while form 300A is filed annually.
-You can use a different type of form to record events, but your forms but include all the same data and content as the OSHA-provided forms.
+You can use a different type of form to record events, but your forms include all the same data and content as the OSHA-provided forms.
 You can find them in PDF and Excel formats here.

 OSHA defines workplace injuries and illnesses as abnormal conditions or disorders.
 This definition includes things like: